top of page

 FINDING HOME

-Finding Home is a series of films, writings and reflections created in response to the following observation:
+Finding Home is a series of films, writings and reflections created in response to the UK's hostile environment policies and its impact on migrant artists.

-Led by artists and researchers Dr. Elena Marchevska and Carolyn Defrin and filmmaker Winstan Whitter, the work focuses on the power of this responsive art-making as well as the hostile political climate that provokes it.
+Led by artists and researchers Dr. Elena Marchevska, Dr. Carolyn Defrin and filmmaker Winstan Whitter, the work focuses on the power of responsive art-making to hostile political climates.
 Made in collaboration with activists and artists across the UK and Europe, the films explore policy, acts of art-making and the ways in which CoVid has further impacted notions of home.

 This team's work is part of a larger project: Project Finding Home exploring the migrant crisis in Canada, UK and Australia, supported by London South Bank University, Ryerson University and University of South Wales.